poorlyordered/excellentevolution/cline_docs/systemPatterns.md

 - Next.js 15 for SSR and App Router, enhancing performance and routing.
 - TypeScript for type-safe development across React 19 components.
 - Shadcn UI/Radix UI with Tailwind CSS for reusable, styled components.
-- Clerk.com for authentication, including UserButton for profile/account management.
+- NextAuth.js (credentials provider, Prisma adapter) for authentication and user management.
 - PostgreSQL 17 for all database operations, managed via Prisma ORM.

 ## Design Patterns in Use